ajcvickers/ajcvickers.github.io/_posts/2013-05-08-ef6-sql-logging-part-1-simple-logging.md

 Notice that context.Database.Log is set to Console.Write.
 This is all that is needed to log SQL to the console.

-Let’s add some simple query/insert/update code so that we can see some output:
+Let's add some simple query/insert/update code so that we can see some output:

 [code language="csharp"]
 using (var context = new BlogContext())